storefront-x/storefront-x/docs/integrations/shopware.md

 Storefront X contains integration for [Shopware 6](https://www.shopware.com/).

-General integration code is inside the [`@storefornt-x/shopware`](/modules/shopware) module.
-Module specific integrations are in modules like `@storefornt-x/catalog-shopware`.
+General integration code is inside the [`@storefront-x/shopware`](/modules/shopware) module.
+Module's specific integrations are in modules, like `@storefront-x/catalog-shopware`.

 ## List of covered features